 Ross Littlewood has degrees in philosophy and medicine, a fellowship in ophthalmology, and in 2018 received an Order of Australia award for overseas aid work.
-He specialises in comprehensive personalised treatment of adult ophthalmic disorders and now consults exclusively in Midland.
+He specialised in comprehensive personalised treatment of adult ophthalmic disorders.

 He completed ophthalmology training in 1984 before working as the Australian fellow at St. John’s Eye Hospital Jerusalem in 1985.
 He then volunteered as a visiting consultant for the Royal Commonwealth Society for the Blind in the West Indies, returning to Perth in late 1986.
 He joined a group practice at the Mount Hospital, and began a part time ophthalmology practice in Midland shortly after.
 He also commenced regular Health Department sponsored visits to aboriginal communities in the East Kimberleys and volunteered as an examiner for the Royal Australian and New Zealand College of Ophthalmologists for 15 years.

 In 1990 the Mount Hospital practice was relocated to the Claremont Eye Clinic, and the Midland practice was gradually expanded.
 When the Claremont Eye Clinic closed in 2000 he commenced a full time ophthalmology practice in Midland, at the Midland Professional Centre.

 In 2006 he retired from visiting the Kimberleys to make way for a more comprehensive outback service operating through Lions Outback Vision, and also to find time to join the East Timor Eye Program.
 Since then he has made regular visits to East Timor and is still actively engaged in that project.